tillgrallert/p3601db9e/to-do.md

 # Important

 - Formalities: c.10000 words; English spellings, full footnotes, no additional bibliography, consistent transliteration (IJMES or Iranian Studies)
-- change structure:
-    + move vignettes to the front of the "food riots" sections
-- add references to the dataset and use it for the argument in the section on food prices
+- use dataset  for the argument in the section on food prices
 - comment on women
 - comment on neither form nor claim being commented on as unusual by contemporaneous sources.
 - comment that newspapers are the common source for most research on contentious politics and the most important event catalogues
-- ask Yvonne if and how to reference maps: probably not
-    + add references to the maps

 ## bits and pieces